almereyda/awesome-starred/README.md

 - [scholarslab/digitalcollecting](https://github.com/scholarslab/digitalcollecting) - A theme for Omeka S
 - [TryGhost/Editorial](https://github.com/TryGhost/Editorial) - A free, open source theme for Ghost
 - [Reedyn/Saga](https://github.com/Reedyn/Saga) - A Ghost theme designed for photostories :sunrise_over_mountains:
+- [simplysecure/simsec-luminate](https://github.com/simplysecure/simsec-luminate) - the code behind the 'On Trust and Transparency' report.
+Developed by https://objectively.is/
 - [zerostaticthemes/hugo-hero-theme](https://github.com/zerostaticthemes/hugo-hero-theme) - A multi-page Hugo theme with fullscreen hero images and fullwidth sections.
 - [eddiesigner/liebling](https://github.com/eddiesigner/liebling) - Beautiful and clean Ghost theme that is easy and comfortable to use.
 To get the latest version please head over the releases page 👉🏼
 - [teamhephy/workflow](https://github.com/teamhephy/workflow) - Hephy Workflow - An open source fork of Deis Workflow - The open source PaaS for Kubernetes.